whydinkov/ranlp-2019/README.md

 | - | __Meta classifier__ | __59.06__ | __39.70__|

-## Citing
+## References
-If you use results from this paper in a scientific publication, we would appreciate references to the following BibTex entry:
+Please cite [1] if you found the resources in this repository useful.

+[1] Y Dinkov, I Koychev, P Nakov [_Detecting Toxicity in News Articles: Application to Bulgarian_](https://arxiv.org/abs/1908.09785)

 ```
 @article{dinkov2019detecting,
   title={Detecting Toxicity in News Articles: Application to Bulgarian},